malchata/grab-vitals/README.md

 To use `get-vitals` in your app, install it along the `web-vitals` package via npm as production dependencies:

-`npm install @malchata/get-vitals web-vitals --save`
+`npm install get-vitals web-vitals --save`

 The `web-vitals` package is marked as external in this package.
 The reason for this is to avoid shipping a copy of the `web-vitals` package for flexibility.
 This may change in a future release.